https://www.deakin.edu.au/__data/assets/image/0011/556958/17326_Graduate-Diploma-of-Creative-Writing_hero.jpg

 Course overview

 Discover how to connect with audiences of all ages in Deakin’s Graduate Diploma of Creative Writing.
-In this one-year specialist course, you’ll be mentored by published authors as you develop and refine a body of work for publication.
-Explore and master a range of key writing techniques, such as the ability to edit, analyse a range of genres, and blueprint a draft and take a concept through various stages of revision.
+In this one-year specialist course, you will be mentored by published authors as you learn how to create a body of work for publication.
+Explore and master a range of key writing techniques, such as the ability to edit, analyse a range of genres, blueprint a draft, and take a concept through the various stages of revision.

 Want the confidence, insight and creative control to bring your story idea to life?*

-In core units, you’ll get to grips with the basics of constructing a great story.
+In core units, you will get to grips with the basics of constructing a great story.
 Learn in workshop-style classes and receive feedback as you discover how to manipulate time and perspective in narratives, experiment with genre, form and style, and refine your ability to create compelling characters and voices.
-In addition, you’ll be challenged to develop and employ regular writing structures, practices and modes of thinking – necessary skills for any working writer.
+In addition, you will be challenged to develop and employ regular writing structures, practices and modes of thinking – necessary skills for any working writer.

 You’ll then tailor your studies to your preferred creative path by choosing from five writing specialisations: